mlabs-haskell/plutus-simple-model/README.md

     ]
 ```

 We create transaction by accumulation of monoidal parts.
-As Plutus Tx is a monoid it's convenient
+As Plutus Tx is monoid it's convenient
 to assemble it from tiny parts.
 For our task there are just two parts:

-* form inputs and outputs of user spend
+* for inputs and outputs of user spend
 * pay prize to the script and form right datum for it.

 We use function to make right part for spending the user inputs and sending change back to user: